 2 – Owning My Own Home:

 This one is very straightforward.
 There is no ‘feeling like’ you own a home.
 You either do or you don’t.
 I don’t, but I still have plans to.
 Here’s what I learned over the years though, where to own a home is important.
-I am now currently at a stage in my life of deciding where, as in what country, I would like to own my home.
+I am now currently at a stage in my life of deciding where, as in what country (I’ve lived in about three), I would like to own my home.
 Owning a home is great, but I want to be happy in the environment also.
 I am not interested in buying a home and then selling it, then buying another one.
 I wouldn’t mind having two separate homes though.
 However, getting to the stage where I am not anxious to have a home just because I want to own one, but rather thinking about where I want to buy the home, is progress for me.
 I call this success in my thinking.

 3 – Financial Security:

 Now, I don’t have millions sitting in my bank account, not even thousands.
 However, I can say this, I have never been in a position where I was “spending my last dollar” (at least not literally anyway).
 There has always been enough, even if it was just enough.
 Financial security, in my humble opinion, is not always based on how much money you have, but using what you have wisely.
 Many people make hundreds of thousands of dollars and because of their bad spending, lending, and/or investment habits they never have enough, not even just enough.
 It is possible to have financial security at almost any pay rate if you use your money wisely.
-I will discuss this in a future post.
 So yes, I can say that I have been financially secure because over the years I have learned to use my money wisely, though there has not been much of it.
 Personally, though not conventionally, I feel I have been very successful in my finances.
 (P.S.
 Don’t always wish to be rich so you won’t have any worries.
 Money comes with responsibility and inevitably, worry.
 You should desire proper money management skills if anything.)

 4 – An Income Adequate Enough To Travel:

 If you live in a first world country such as the U.S., Canada, or the U.K. then you have access to some great travel deals.
 The smallest of incomes, if budgeted correctly, can give you an opportunity to travel internationally.
-Again, I never had a job in which I received a large income, but I always budgeted some money to travel.
+Again, I never had a job in which I received a considerably large income, but I always budgeted some money to travel.
 While I lived in America most of my travel was between states.
 However, I always wanted to take bigger trips to countries like France, Italy, England, South Africa, and Nigeria.
 Now living back in the Caribbean I have traveled to other Caribbean islands and I have hit one of the places on my bucket list, England.
 Traveling from the Caribbean to England is no cheap feat, but I budgeted and saved and once in England I felt accomplished at having made the trip!
 Oh, and you guessed it.
 I definitely felt successful at this time!

 I charge you to take an inventory of your life and analyze what you have accomplished with the desires you’ve had for years.
 It is quite possible that you have already had some level of success.
 Most times it is the way you look at things.
 Take a look at Maya’s quote above.
 We oftentimes have a big picture before our eyes, and we miss the small or unconventional drops of success in our success buckets.
 Think about it!